-The Loire Valley has more than 150 castles, varying from large castles such as Chambord to very small ones, usually owned by individuals.
-It is impossible to see all the french castles in Loire Valley and so, you should try to prioritize the castles you want to see.
-If you do attempt to go to all the french castles, you might end up spending more time on the road rather than exploring the castles.
-A good target to have is around 2 or 3 castles if you are on your own or about 4 castles if someone else is driving, giving you time to rest in between.
+The Loire Valley has more than 150 castles so it is impossible to see them all.
+You should aim to see 2 or 3 castles if you are on your own or about 4 castles if someone else is driving, giving you time to rest in between.
 You have a couple of options.
 You can either take a day trip to Loire Valley from Paris or stay at Loire Valley (in Amboise or Tours) for a few days.
-A good tip is to plan your Loire Valley day tour for visiting the French castles in advance (especially during the summer).
+A good tip is to plan your Loire Valley day tour in advance for visiting the French castles (especially during the summer).

-Visiting the Château of Azay-Le-Rideau (€8.50): There is no need to get an audioguide, unless you want to become an expert on the castle, as the every room has panels that explain them well in English.
-A good place to start would the castle attic, where you can walk under the roof support.
-The way to reach the castle attic, would be to cross the water to the island and go straight to the top.
-After you see the attic, you can make your way down through the luxurious Renaissance rooms, where you can admire the fine tapestries and fireplaces.
-And make sure you don’t forget to walk around the romantic and peaceful garden, designed in the 19th century.
+Recommendations to visit the Château of Azay-Le-Rideau (€8.50): There is no need to get an audioguide, as every room has panels that explain them well in English.
+A good place to start would be the castle attic, after which you can make your way down through the luxurious Renaissance rooms, where you can admire the fine tapestries and fireplaces.
+Make sure you don’t forget to walk around the romantic and peaceful garden, designed in the 19th century.

 The castle was built by Jean Le Breton, the finance minister of François I. Jean had served in Italy as an ambassador and had fallen in love with Italian Renaissance gardens.
 He razed the XIIth century castle that existed on the land, keeping only the old tower, to put up his own while designing Renaissance Italian-style gardens.

-Visiting the château of Chambord (€11): The free handout are pretty good.
-You should however consider getting an audio guide (€5) or booking a guided-tour (€7) as the castle interior are mostly empty and you will need adequate story to imagine how it was.
+Recommendations to visit the château of Chambord (€11): The free handout is pretty good.
+You should however consider getting an audio guide (€5) or booking a guided-tour (€7) as the castle interior is mostly empty and you will need a proper narration so as to imagine how it was.

-Chenonceau is one of the most visited French castle.
+Along with Chambord, Chenonceau is one of the most visited French castle.
 Chenonceau was the first castle in France to be built for pleasure only.
 There is no defensive equipment.
 In 1547, king Henry II gave it to his mistress, Diane de Poitiers until the King died and she was kicked out by the King’s wife, Catherine de Medicis.
 The masterpiece of the castle is the three-story Grand Gallery, 200 feet long that spans the river.
-Imagine grand banquets were hold there.
-No more comment.
+One can imagine the grand banquets that were hold there.

-Visiting the château of Chenonceau (€12.50): the iPod video audio-guide (€4.50) is worthwhile, to wander through the fascinating interior.
+Recommendations to visit the château of Chenonceau (€12.50): the iPod video audio-guide (€4.50) is worthwhile, to wander through the fascinating interior.
 There’s also an audio-guide for kids.
-Alternatively, you can download the tour from the apple store for free to your own mobile device.
+Alternatively, you can download the tour from the apple store for free to your mobile device.

 You can see these French castles on a map of Loire Valley by clicking on the link.